 An important aspect of the information our brain picks up via our body is called proprioception.
 This term is used for the neurological information our joints send to the brain.
 This information is a very important nutrient for our central nervous system.
 This explains, among other things, why we get a pleasant feeling after exercising.
 Studies have indicated that 80% of this neurological input originates from the spinal column.

-improves our ability to resist external stress factors.
+The chiropractor stimulates the body in a very detailed manner, in such a way that the neurological information inside the body is optimal.
+He uses a range of techniques for this, from manipulations (very quick, painless performance) to very soft techniques, depending on the type of patient.
+The chiropractor also gives advice about lifestyle, which results in the information taken up from the outside our body also being optimum.
+A properly functioning nervous system improves our ability to resist external stress factors.
 A stress factor can occur on a structural level (e.g. fall, car accident, poor ergonomics at work), on an emotional level (e.g. a death, separation or problems at work) or on a metabolic level (e.g. wrong diet, alcohol, tobacco, lack of water).